Egress output types

 S3

-Egress supports any S3-compatible storage provider, including:
+Egress supports any S3-compatible storage provider, including the following:

 • MinIO